dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1332: Secrets can complicate trust and relationships.
+### T1332: Secrets can lead to misunderstandings and mistrust.

 |Support|
 |---|